 With herb programs, always start out with small doses, to confirm that it's working.
 Then only increase certain amounts when you're confident that it's working.
 Use smaller amounts when there's less tissue mass to convert progesterone metabolites.
 Some doses are intended to remain in small amounts.

 Herb/seed schedules for some phases can optionally be skipped.
-The herb schedule for menses is only intended if menstruation is heavy, and can otherwise be skipped.
+The herb schedule for menses is only intended if menstruation is heavy, if there's a significant hormone imbalance or if there's acne.
 If a break needs to be taken, skip a whole phase, or gradually reduce the amount of herbs/seeds to minimal amounts, and stop at a dose that doesn't require sesame or sunflower seed.

-With newer program updates, tea is only needed for the only dose of menses.
+With newer program updates, tea isn't needed.
 Along with an improvement, hops and fennel are no longer used for the first dose of secretory (luteal) phase, so tea is no longer needed for this phase.

-Use of mints have been reduced: it's no longer used for the first teas of any phase, and it can be omitted for most phases.
+Use of mints and fennel has been reduced: they're no longer used for the first doses of any phase, and they're omitted from menses and proliferative phases.

 There are pictures of significant breast enlargement for Anon08 from the latest herb programs.